Extending finite free actions of surfaces

 \section{Abstract}

-We prove the existence of finite groups of orientation-preserving homeomorphisms of some closed orientable surface $S$ that act freely and which extends as a group of homeomorphisms of some compact orientable $3$-manifold with boundary $S$, but which cannot extend to a handlebody.
+We prove the existence of finite groups acting freely as orientation-preserving homeomorphisms on closed orientable surfaces which extend as a group of homeomorphisms of some compact orientable $3$-manifold but which cannot extend to a handlebody.
 This solves a basic problem in low-dimensional equivariant topology going back to the work of Reni and Zimmermann in the mid 1990s